-If you're thinking about Rottweiler service dogs, you may be wondering what they're capable of.
+If you're thinking about Rottweiler service dogs, you may wonder what they're capable of.
 How can they help you with your specific condition?
 With enough persistence, trainers can teach Rottweilers to perform various tasks.
-Here are five everyday tasks that Rottweiler service dogs can do for you.

 Mobility and Balance Aid

 Rottweilers have their size to their advantage.
-You can train your Rottweiler to help support you when walking or guide you through everyday tasks.
+You can teach your Rottweiler to help support you when walking or guide you through everyday tasks.
 Many are tall enough to turn on and off lights and open doors for you.
-Since Rottweilers are muscular dogs, most people can easily lean on them for balance.

 Rottweilers can learn to do specific tasks for their handlers, such as picking up dropped objects or retrieving their medications.
-While Rottweilers are not retrievers, they are intelligent dogs that thrive when they have a job to do.
-A professional trainer can help train your Rottweiler in object retrieval.
-In addition, Rottweilers can also pull heavy objects, such as carts or wagons.
+While Rottweilers are not retrievers, they are intellectual dogs that thrive when they have a job.

 Danger or Intruder Notification